bitm4ker/overthewire-bandit/level-12-13.md

 This is one of the more tedious levels, as I said methods vary when it comes to completion.

 ## What I Learned
-I learned how to reverse a hexdump using extraction commands such as tar, gunzip, and bunzip2.
+I learned how to reverse a hexdump using commands such as tar, gunzip, and bunzip2, tar is for archiving, the rest are to extract.
 ## Summary
-Extract a hexdump in order to receive the flag.
+Extract a hexdump with nested compression layers in order to receive the flag.